Werner Jeanrond

 Werner Günter Adolf Jeanrond was Professor of Systematic Theology with special responsibility for Dogmatics at the University of Oslo.
 He is retired.

 Background

 Jeanrond is a German Roman Catholic theologian.
 He was born in 1955 in Saarbrücken in the Saar Protectorate, now Saarland, Germany.
 He was raised in Kleinblittersdorf, a village on the German-French border.
 His father served as the village's mayor twice.
-He was Professor of Systematic Theology with special responsibility for Dogmatics at the University of Oslo retiring in 2022.
+In 2018, he was appointed Professor of Systematic Theology with special responsibility for Dogmatics at the University of Oslo.
 He was the first Catholic theologian to hold this post in the university's traditionally Lutheran Faculty of Theology.
+He retired in 2022.